-No matter how overtly simple the project appears, a trained, experienced attorney is essential due to the depth and scope of expertise and experience required to protect the lending institution, especially in creating the documentation for a development loan.
+No matter how overtly simple the project appears, a trained, experienced attorney is essential because of the depth and scope of expertise and experience required to protect the lending institution, especially in creating the documentation for a development loan.

-Too frequently, a senior officer of a small lending institution would insist that his real estate lenders engage a particular legal firm because he knows one or more of its attorneys or has worked with it previously in the credit industry.
+Too frequently, a senior officer of a small lending institution would insist that their real estate lenders engage a particular legal firm because they know one or more of their attorneys or have worked with it previously in the credit industry.

 If everything goes well, the real estate attorney will carry on handling real estate deals.
 However, the lawyer's errors or omissions may be very problematic if things go wrong.